 Northern Ireland for me is the perfect road trip destination, with short distances between close-knit tourist attractions, well-maintained roads, and just so much sightseeing in between.
-A good itinerary would be starting out from Belfast City Airport, where there ideal bases nearby at either Belfast (10-min drive) or the seaside alternative of Bangor (20-min drive).
-However, for this post, I will be staring out from Bangor as I prefer to avoid big cities when on roads trips, and Bangor is infinitely easier to navigate, with lots of free parking, and it’s just one of the main tourist attractions when it comes to places to visit and things to do in Northern Ireland.
+A good itinerary would be starting out from Belfast City Airport, where ideal bases nearby are either Belfast Tourist Centre (10-min drive) or the seaside alternative of Bangor (20-min drive).
+However, for this post, I will be starting out from Bangor as I prefer to avoid big cities when on roads trips, and Bangor is infinitely easier to navigate, with lots of free parking, and it’s just one of the main tourist attractions when it comes to places to visit and things to do in Northern Ireland.
 A quick 30-minute direct train line (the Gold Coast Trainline) then reaches the central tourist attractions of Belfast.
 From here I’d then follow the tourist attractions in likely the same order as below, at least when exploring on a road trip, although almost all Northern Ireland tourist attractions will be accessible by public transport as well.
 Anyway, here are our favourite things to do in Northern Ireland as modelled by Fanfan because she’s the more photogenic and enthusiastic of us bunch.

 Best Coastal Walk: North Down